divyasonara16/UserAPI/README.md

     handleRequests()
 }
 ```
-run this code by *go run Basic.go* and navigate to *http://localhost:8080/* in local browser so output should be *"Hello this is HomePage on Go !"* print out on screen.
+run this code by *go run BasicApi.go* and navigate to *http://localhost:8080/* in local browser so output should be *"Hello this is HomePage on Go !"* print out on screen.

 # User Structure